Links around the internet for further investigation of Sir Gawain and the Green Knight

 gawain-ms.ca - This site is an effort to reproduce the Cotton Nero A.x manuscript (the only known copy of Sir Gawain and the Green Knight) into high definition images for perusal on the internet.
 The site states "a collaboration between an international team of scholars with the collaboration of the British Library. "

-Sir Gawayne and The Green Knight: - The entire text of Sir Gawain and the Green Knight from the 1869 Richard Morris translation is online at Project Gutenbuerg.
+Sir Gawayne and The Green Knight: - The entire text (in "Old English") of Sir Gawayne and the Green Knight from the 1864 Richard Morris translation is online at Project Gutenbuerg.
 "RE-EDITED FROM COTTON.
 MS. NERO, A.x., IN THE BRITISH MUSEUM..."

 Sir Gawain Spark Notes - a simplified analysis and description of Sir Gawain and the Green Knight.
 Site includes a plot overview, analysis of the major characters, a list of themes, motifs & symbols, a summary, important quotations with explanations, and key facts